greenelab/czi-rfa/proposal.md

 **Gregory Way, MS (GCB Graduate Student).**
 _4.2 Cal Months_.

-Gregory Way is a graduate student in the Genomics and Computational Biology PhD program at the University of Pennsylvania performing thesis research in Dr. Greene's laboratory.
+Gregory Way (gwaygenomics on GitHub) is a graduate student in the Genomics and Computational Biology PhD program at the University of Pennsylvania performing thesis research in Dr. Greene's laboratory.
 Mr. Way has developed supervised and unsupervised methods to extract knowledge from bulk cancer transcriptomes, including the training of a VAE.
 He will, with Dr. Greene, extend this VAE to learn single cell features.
 He is the first author on the bulk VAE manuscript that serves as preliminary data for Aim 1.